UnionPAC/frontend-mentor-challenges/README.md

 #### Project Description
 A FAQ Accordion component built using HTML, CSS and JavaScript.
-Includes keyboard accessibility funtionality for navigating the accordion using on the keyboard.
+Includes keyboard accessibility funtionality for navigating the accordion using only the keyboard.

 ### Screenshots